 When it comes to PC gaming, you should try to avoid following the crowd.
 Although, while it does help if the lobbies of the best multiplayer games like Fortnite and PUBG are populated, these games are so big you’ll always get a game.

 For some time now, Epic Games’s battle royale effort has been a bigger beast than PlayerUnknown’s Battlegrounds, winning the fight when it comes to the Fortnite vs PUBG player count.
-Fortnite’s player numbers amount to at least 40 million players a month and over ten million concurrent users during a special in-game event.
+Fortnite’s player numbers amount to at least 250 million when the company last revealed its figures.
 Meanwhile, PUBG’s sales numbers have struggled to keep up.